dangrondahl/dangrondahl.github.io/content/pages/principles.md

 ## > We strive for a balanced ecosystem

 Where commonalities across teams are nurtured to foster collaboration and efficiency, while also supporting the diverse needs and workflows of our developers, promoting flexibility and customization.

+## > We dismiss the 'one-metric' approach

+Understanding that no single metric can fully capture the multifaceted nature of development work.
+By combining diverse metrics with contextual understanding, we aim to provide a comprehensive view that respects the complexity of software development.
+This approach ensures a more accurate and holistic assessment of productivity, avoiding overreliance on any single measure.

 ## > We acknowledge and respect Goodhart’s Law